-- be kept in the account for a future local election - be paid to a charity - be paid to a political party (only if the candidate was a member of the party during their disclosure period).
+- be kept in the account for a future local election - be paid to a charity.

-Excess amounts cannot be transferred, paid or withdrawn for any other purpose (even if the amounts are made up of the candidate's own funds).
+Excess amounts cannot be transferred, paid or withdrawn for any other purpose.

-Candidates who are elected, or who intend to contest a future local election, should keep the account open so that it can be used to receive any gifts or loans, or pay for any electoral expenditure, for subsequent elections.
-Elected candidates should only close their dedicated accounts once they are certain they will not contest the local elections.
+Registered third parties that intend to participate in a future local election may keep the account open so that it can be used to pay for any electoral expenditure for subsequent elections.